-The Liquid Argon Software (LArSoft) Collaboration develops and supports a shared base of physics software across Liquid Argon (LAr) Time Projection Chamber (TPC) experiments.
+The Liquid Argon Software (LArSoft) Collaboration develops and supports a shared base of simulation and reconstruction software across liquid argon time projection chamber (LArTPC) neutrino experiments.

 More information about LArSoft is at:

 - LArSoft Training – links to videos and presentations about LArSoft

 - LArSoft Article – short introduction for general public

 - What is LArSoft – explains collaboration versus software aspects of LArSoft